 The Company's staffing services face competition in attracting clients as well as skilled specialized employment candidates.
 The staffing business is highly competitive, with a number of firms offering services similar to those provided by the Company on a national, regional or local basis.
-In many areas the local companies are the strongest competitors.
+In many areas, the local companies are the strongest competitors.
 The most significant competitive factors in the staffing business are price and the reliability of service, both of which are often a function of the availability and quality of personnel.
-The Company believes it derives a competitive advantage from its long experience with and commitment to the specialized employment market, its national presence, its investments in technology, and its various marketing activities.
+The expanded acceptance of remote work creates significant opportunity for the Company.
+It brings together the Company's numerous strengths, including its global brand, global office network, global candidate database, and advanced AI-driven technologies and data analytics at the scale needed to excel at out-of-market recruitment and placements.
+This strengthens the Company's competitive position significantly since its traditionally toughest competitors, local and regional staffing firms, generally do not have these capabilities.

-Protiviti faces competition in its efforts to attract clients, expand relationships with existing clients and win proposal presentations.
-The global professional service business is highly competitive with a dynamic regulatory environment, disruptive new technologies, security and privacy concerns and high demand for skilled professionals all driving significant opportunities.
-The principal competitors of Protiviti remain the "big four" accounting firms.
+Protiviti faces competition in its efforts to attract clients, expand relationships with existing clients and win new business proposals.
+The global professional services business is highly competitive with a dynamic regulatory environment, disruptive new technologies, security and privacy concerns, and high demand for skilled professionals all driving significant opportunities.
+The principal competitors of Protiviti remain the "big four" accounting firms and other consultancies.
 Significant competitive factors include reputation, technology, tools, project methodologies, price of services and depth of skills of personnel.
-Protiviti believes its competitive strengths lie in the collaborative approach it takes to working with clients which drive knowledge transfer, understanding of client issues and value creation.
-This is coupled with a "configure-to-fit" resourcing model to create blended teams of full-time Protiviti professionals and engagement professionals from Robert Half's network of specialized talent to precisely match expertise, approach and people to the changing global needs of clients on consulting and managed solutions projects.
+Protiviti believes its competitive strengths lie in the collaborative approach it takes to working with clients, which drives knowledge transfer, understanding of client issues and value creation.
+This may be coupled with a "configure-to-fit" resourcing model to create blended teams of full-time Protiviti professionals and engagement professionals from Robert Half's network of specialized talent to precisely match expertise, approach and people to the changing global needs of clients on consulting and managed solutions projects.